Strophurus elderi: Reproduction

 S. elderi is oviparous meaning that the species produces eggs that hatch outside the body.
 Females lay eggs in a clutch of two, and more than one clutch may be produced in a season.

 Threats

 S. elderi was listed as vulnerable under the NSW Threatened Species Conservation Act on 25 October 2004.
 The species is classified as the least concern under the IUCN.
 S. elderi is currently threatened by habitat loss and destruction due to clearance, changes to grazing regimes, alterations in fire frequency and intensity, and predation by feral animals such as cats and foxes.
-One known predator is Burton's Legless Lizard, or Lialis burtonis.
+One known predator is Burton's legless lizard, lialis burtonis.